emacs-eaf/emacs-application-framework/README.md

 # What is Emacs Application Framework (EAF)?
 EAF extends GNU Emacs to an entire universe of powerful GUI applications.

-## Applications
+## EAF Application Overview
-EAF is extensible, you can develop any PyQt program and integrate it into Emacs through EAF.
+EAF is extensible, you can develop any PyQt application and integrate it into Emacs.

 | Browser                                          | Markdown Previewer                                          |
 | :--------:                                       | :----:                                                      |